-Know the steps you can take now to be ready for a hurricane or tropical storm.
+Here are steps you can take to protect your home from damage from a hurricane or tropical storm.

-There are simple actions you can take now to make sure you’re ready for a hurricane, or any other natural disaster, such as creating a family emergency plan, being financially prepared, and retrofitting your home to protect against property damage.
+Although the necessary hurricane season preparedness levels vary, there are actions you can take now to prepare your home and family for a hurricane, such as creating a family emergency plan, getting your financials in order, and retrofitting your home.

 What to Prepare for Hurricane Season:

 **Click to auto scroll by section

 7 Steps to Prepare Your Home for Hurricane Season

 High-speed winds associated with hurricanes and tropical storms launch loose items from yards such as landscaping, patio furniture, and even trampolines, several feet at high speeds, demolishing neighboring structural elements including windows and doors.

 A lot of the property damage caused by such storms, however, happens after the wind has settled.
 Rain and flood water can enter your home through doors, broken windows, and gaps in the roof.

 As hurricane season approaches, updating your home’s weak points can prepare it against severe weather.
 You can perform renovations to protect your home from hurricanes in stages to ease some of the expenses.
 Plus, it will save you money and stress in the long run.

 Here are steps for how to prepare your house for a hurricane or tropical storm: